teleporthq/teleport-code-generators/README.md

 We also have a couple of milestone down the line:

-### Beta Release
+### Beta Release 0.7
-This is our immediately planned release for both the teleportHQ platform, as well as for the new generators and website.
-ETA for this release is mid April 2019, but this also depends on the release of other parts of the ecosystem.
+We plan on releasing this around mid May 2019.
+Most of the issues tackled during this milestone [can be found here](https://github.com/teleporthq/teleport-code-generators/milestone/4).

 ### Official Release
 Our official release will be a switch to version `1.0`.
-ETA for this is around May/June 2019.
+ETA for this is around mid June/July 2019.
 Hopefully, by then, we'll have more people contributing to the code generators.

 <h2 id="contributions">💕 Contributions</h2>